Modern Fat Quarter Quilting with Half Square Triangles (HSTs)

 Adding a Flock of Geese

 The marked line is where the block will be cut, so the seam is ¼” on each side of the line.
 Once the cut on the diagonal line is made, you now have two HSTs.
 Pairing each up with matching fabrics, I chain sewed them with the print edges together to create a Flying Geese block measuring just over 7 ¼”.
-This gave me the extra width I was looking for.
+This gave me the extra width on my quilt top that I was looking for.

 A Perfect Fit

 This turned out to be a very lucky quilting moment for me.
 I was able to make total of 40 Flying Geese blocks that fit perfectly.
 I sewed 19 together in a strip for the first border.
 Then I sewed another 19 together for the second strip.
 Where the second strip would join the first border, I used the last two pairs of HSTs to create a diamond.
 I love how it turned out.

 Should your border strip not match up exactly, sew as many together as you can without making it longer than the side of the quilt top.
 Sew a strip of background fabric to each border end.
 Cut these extra strips larger than needed as it’s easier to trim off than add on.